How hot is too hot to walk your dog

 Heatstroke in dogs

 When the weather’s hot, the risk of heatstroke to your dog increases.
-Most cases are due to owners leaving their dog in a car while they pop into a shop.
-But just five minutes can be too long especially for high-risk dogs, including:
+Most cases are due to owners leaving their dogs in a car while they pop into a shop.
+But just five minutes can be too long, especially for high-risk dogs like:

 • Dogs with breathing problems